-1.16 The Commission recommends the development of a clear process for oversight and regular review of the technical obligations and parameters for the power system established through the regulatory framework (i.e. the System Control Technical Code).
+1.17 The Commission recommends the development of a clear process for oversight and regular review of the technical obligations and parameters for the power system established through the regulatory framework.
+The opportunity exists to implement this recommendation when an Electricity Industry Code is developed.